 Derek Wang, the Sales Manager at UserGems, also highlights that better resilience improves reps’ motivation levels.
 “Sales reps need to be motivated to perform at a high level.
 Being mentally resilient enables us to maintain a more consistent level of motivation.”

 “There are inevitable losses and hurdles that will happen in sales.
 You can’t win every deal, and sometimes that’s a tough fact to accept,” Wang continues.
 “When the chips are down, it’s easy to get into a vicious cycle of decreased motivation, confidence, and happiness.
 This negatively impacts productivity and performance.
-Building mental resilience can remove or even reverse the negative side effects of the inherent rejections and losses we face in sales.”
+Building mental resilience helps reps bounce back from rejection and maintain performance despite losses.”

 Lastly, iMoving’s Founder & CEO, Meyr Aviv, notes that mentally strong salespeople tend to handle rejection well.